onejeuu/sc-file/README.md

    scfile file.mcsa
    ```

-   _Will be saved in the same directory with a new suffix._
+   _Will be saved in same directory with a new suffix._

-1. Convert a single file with a specified path or name:
+2. Convert a single file with a specified path or name:

    ```bash
    scfile file.mcsa --output path/to/file.obj
    ```

-1. Convert multiple files to a specified directory:
+3. Convert multiple files to a specified directory:

    ```bash
    scfile file1.mcsa file2.mcsa --output path/to/dir
    ```

-1. Convert multiple files with explicitly specified output files:
+4. Convert multiple files with explicitly specified output files:

    ```bash
    scfile file1.mcsa file2.mcsa -O 1.obj -O 2.obj
    ```

-   _If the count of `FILES` and `--output` is different, as many files as possible will be converted._
+   _If count of `FILES` and `--output` is different, as many files as possible will be converted._

-1. Convert all `.mcsa` files in the current directory:
+5. Convert all `.mcsa` files in current directory:

    ```bash
    scfile *.mcsa